PurnimaPathak44/Project-1/README.md

 - Award Wins/Nominations
 - Popularity

 The Group-5 Agency performed analysis on all five of these success metrics.
-This gives Rutgers multiple options when deciding how they would like to create their own “successful movie”.
+This provides Rutgers with multiple options for how they will produce their own “successful movie”.

 ## Data Collection and Cleanup